Nurses must drop pay demands to ‘send clear message to Putin’, cabinet minister says

 The government’s offer to health service workers is capped at 3 per cent, following the recommendations of the independent NHS pay review body.

-Leaders of the RCN and Unison have hinted a deal similar to that offered in Scotland – between 5 per cent and 11 per cent depending on staff grades – could deliver progress in talks.
+Union leaders say an improved pay offer similar to that made in Scotland could help break the deadlock, accusing the health secretary Steve Barclay of refusing to even discuss the issue.

-Mr Zahawi said the government is putting contingency plans in place to try to minimise disruption to the public from the wave of public sector strikes.
+But Mr Zahawi said the government is putting contingency plans in place to try to minimise disruption over the Christmas period.

 “It is the right and responsible thing to do to have contingency plans in place,” he said, referring to putting the military in ambulances and on borders.